 Prior to joining G&E, Ms. Graham served on the Plaintiffs’ Executive Committee and represented victims in the In re Sulzer Hip Prosthesis and Knee Prosthesis Liability Litigation (California JCCP No. 4165).
 She has served as Lead Counsel on the Plaintiffs’ Executive Committee in high profile class actions such as Borman Automotive v.
 American Honda Motor Corp.
 (MDL No. 1069), which resulted in a $435 million settlement; and litigation against Chrysler based on its Minivan Doorlatch failures and ABS brake defects.
 She has also represented hundreds of families injured by environmental contaminants, including radon, arsenic and rocket fuel, resulting in confidential settlements in excess of $25 million.
 Ms. Graham also has vast experience as a consultant to other mass tort firms that seek her advice in structuring their cases.

-Ms. Graham is an accomplished speaker, often presenting at educational programs sponsored by the American Association for Justice (AAJ); Mass Torts Made Perfect; Harris Martin; and Masters of Mass Tort.
+Ms. Graham is an accomplished speaker, often presenting at educational programs sponsored by the American Association for Justice (AAJ); Mass Torts Made Perfect; Harris Martin; and Masters of Mass ort.
 Additionally, Ms. Graham is Co-Chair of the AAJ Zofran Litigation Group, and is a member of AAJ’s Publications Committee.
 She is the author of “Navigating Drug & Device Settlements,” published in the July 2016 issue of Trial magazine, as well as “Medical Monitoring,” published in the July 2018 issue of Trial as well as “Overcome the Clear Evidence Defense,” published in Trial’s July 2016 issue.

 Ms. Graham was named to Lawdragon’s 2024 list of Lawdragon Legends, one of only 33 nationwide lawyers to be recognized for the honor that year.
 In 2023, Ms. Graham was granted attorney accreditation with the Department of Veterans Affairs.
 In 2021, Ms. Graham was named to Law360’s annual “Titans of the Plaintiffs Bar.”
 In 2018, Ms. Graham was selected to receive the Lifetime Achievement award by America’s Top 100 Attorneys®.